Performance Evaluation of Action Recognition Models on Low Quality Videos: Evaluation of pre-trained models

-ViT-based models perform better than CNN-based models as expected.
-However, interestingly, Video Swin transformer performs better than timeSformer at the worst quality ($cs > 95$).
-This can also be seen in Fig.~\ref{fig:acc_jpeg_compression_image_score} that the slop of Video Swin Transformer is smaller than other models.
-This indicates that the performance of ViT-based models can deteriorate as much as that of CNN-based models unless the model architecture is carefully designed as in Swin Transformer.
+ViT-based models performed better than CNN-based models, as expected.
+However, interestingly, Video Swin-B performs better than TimeSformer at the worst quality ($cs > 95$).
+This can also be seen in Fig.~\ref{fig:acc_jpeg_compression_image_score} that the slop of Video Swin-B is smaller than other models.
+This indicates that the performance of ViT-based models can deteriorate as much as that of CNN-based models unless the model architecture is carefully designed, as in Video Swin-B.